Antiajr/Guess-Number/README.md

 A web app game to guess a certain number, works with high score and low score.
 Functionality (Java Script)

-vist site to play the game https://antiajr.github.io/Guess-Number/number Game
+vist site to play the game https://antiajr.github.io/Guess-Number/numberGame